ruqianq/mlops-zoomcamp-2024/07-project/README.md

 - [Usage](#usage)

 ## Overview
-This project I break it down into different compounent, the services are all deployed to AWS and using Cloud Formation to deploy.
+This project I break it down into different compounent, the services are all deployed to AWS and using CloudFormation(CDK) to deploy.

+1. Deploy a MLflow server through CDK
+2. Train a Random Forest Classifier and XGBoost Classifier in SageMaker studio and store model artifast in S3 bucket
+3. Hyperparameter tuning XGBoost model and register the best parameter in MLflow
+4. Create a lambda function through CDK and deploy a Flask server as lambda function

 ## Prerequisites
 You will need to have pipenv installed and an aws account.